cvc5/cvc5/INSTALL.rst

 This can be used to speed up certain classes of problems for the arithmetic implementation in cvc5.
 (This is not recommended for most users.)

-cvc5 is no longer compatible with the main GLPK library.
+cvc5 is not compatible with the official version of the GLPK library.
 To use the patched version of it, we recommend downloading it using the ``--auto-download`` configuration flag, which applies the patch automatically.